Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated properties: Additional information

 \textbf{Acknowledgements} This work was supported by Toyota Research Institute.
 Computational support was provided by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231, and the Extreme Science and Engineering Discovery Environment, supported by National Science Foundation grant number ACI-1053575.
 J.L. acknowledges support by an appointment to the Intelligence Community Postdoctoral Research Fellowship Program at the Massachusetts Institute of Technology, administered by Oak Ridge Institute for Science and Education through an interagency agreement between the U.S. Department of Energy and the Office of the Director of National Intelligence.

-\textbf{Author contributions.} T.X. developed the software, performed the simulation and analysis.
-A.F.-L., T.X., and Y.W. designed the molecular dynamics simulation and analysis approaches.
+\textbf{Author contributions.} T.X. developed the machine learning algorithm.
+T.X., A.F.-L., and Y.W. designed and performed the molecular dynamics simulation.
 T.X., M.A.S., M.H. designed the polymer candidate space.
 J.L. gathered the data from literature.
-T.X. and J.C.G. conceived the idea and approach.
-All authors contributed to the interpretation of the results and the writing of the paper.
+T.X., J.C.G., Y.S.H., J.A.J., R.G.B conceived the idea and approach.
+T.X., A.F.-L., Y.W., J.L., M.A.S., M.H., G.M.L., R.G.-B., J.A.J., Y.S.-H., J.C.G. contributed to the interpretation of the results and the writing of the paper.

 \textbf{Competing interests.} The authors declare no competing interests.